-Below you will find eight recommendations for clients who are looking for a creative agency and are not subject to public procurement law:
+Below are eight recommendations for clients looking for a creative agency that is not subject to public procurement law:

-The search for a new agency partner is in many cases a decision for years of cooperation.
-The entire process should therefore be based on professionalism, seriousness, transparency and mutual appreciation.
+In many cases, the search for a new agency partner constitutes a decision for a long-standing collaboration.
+Accordingly, the entire process should be based on professionalism, integrity, transparency and mutual appreciation.

-The client should take the opportunity to get to know as many agencies as possible better via a personal (free) screening appointment.
-In this appointment, which usually lasts one to two hours, the agencies can present their working methods, their references and also the people behind them.
-It has been shown that it makes sense to reduce the number of participants in the pitch to those who were most promising after the screening dates.
-A maximum of 4 agencies is recommended (if the budget holder is also invited).
-This ensures that in the presentation phase there is enough time for the exchange between agencies and client and that both sides get to know each other better.
-Experience has shown that inviting more agencies does not lead to better results.
-It is also appreciated if the agencies participating in the pitch are announced transparently.
+Clients should take the opportunity to better assess and get to know as many agencies as possible through a personal (free) screening appointment.
+At these appointments, which usually last one to two hours, the agencies can present their methodology, their references and also the people behind them.
+Experience shows that it makes sense to then reduce the number of participants in the pitch to the most promising candidates after the screening appointments.
+A maximum of four agencies is recommended here (if the budget holder is also invited).
+This ensures that there is sufficient time for dialogue between agencies and clients during the presentation phase and that both sides get to know each other better.
+In our experience, inviting more agencies does not produce better results.
+Transparently announcing the agencies participating in the pitch is also appreciated.

-In addition to a written briefing, there should also be the possibility of a personal re-briefing with the persons responsible for the agency decision, so that the task can be questioned.
-This increases the agencies' understanding of the task and leads to better results.
-At the same time, the client becomes better acquainted with the agency's way of working and thinking and with the key personnel in charge.
+In addition to a written briefing, an opportunity for a personal re-briefing with the people responsible for the agency decision must be provided so that questions can be asked about the job.
+This gives the agencies a better understanding of the task and produces more satisfactory results.
+It also allows the client to familiarize themselves with the agency’s way of working and thinking and get to know the main people in charge.
 The process itself should be kept as lean as possible.
-The scope of the presentation (advertising material to be worked out) should be set in such a way that one can well imagine the implementation of the idea (folders ready for printing bring little in this phase, for example).
+The scope of the presentation (advertising material to be prepared) should make it easy to imagine how the idea will be implemented (folders ready for printing, for example, are of little use at this stage).

-It is important to inform at least roughly about the available budget already in the briefing, so that the agencies can compile a concept custom-made on this budget.
-Also address as early as possible (e.g. at the screening date) your wishes regarding fee or fee model and the contents of an agency contract or have the agency make a proposal (e.g. as an agenda item at the re-briefing).
-Thus, in the case of an assignment, there are no different expectations regarding the fee.
-If the fee expectations of agencies are unexpectedly high or low, they will address it.
-Maybe it is a misunderstanding, but maybe it is also the chance to take agencies out of the pitch for this reason and fill them with others.
-Too "cheap" agencies are almost even more dangerous than too "expensive" agencies, because quality over a longer period of time is only possible through corresponding fees.
+It is important to give at least a rough idea of the budget available at the briefing so that the agencies can develop a concept tailored to this budget.
+Also, discuss your wishes regarding the fee or fee model and the contents of an agency contract as early as possible (for example, at the screening appointment) or let the agency make a proposal (for example, as an agenda item at the re-briefing) so that in the event of a placement there are no differing expectations with regard to the fee.
+If agency fees are unexpectedly high or low, ask about it.
+It might be a misunderstanding, or perhaps it’s an opportunity to remove agencies from the pitch for this reason and replace them with others.
+Agencies that are too “cheap” are almost more dangerous than ones that are too “expensive”, because quality over a longer period of time is only possible by commanding appropriate fees.

-Communicate to the agencies how the decision making is planned.
-If a jury evaluates, its members should be involved in the entire process if possible (screening, briefing, re-briefing, presentation).
-Smaller juries, made up of members who ultimately also work with the agency, have proven their worth.
-Since only agencies that fulfil all basic criteria (references, Spirit Team/key personnel, etc.) are invited to the pitch, the quality of the ideas should be given the highest weight in the evaluation.
-The fee or the price should not be more than 30% in the evaluation (a good quality often saves more money than haggling over an agency fee).
-In the interests of transparency, agencies that have not been given a chance should be given the opportunity to find out the reasons for this by means of a de-briefing.
+Communicate to the agencies how decision-making is planned.
+Where a panel will assess the pitches, its members should be involved in the entire process if possible (screening, briefing, re-briefing, presentation).
+Smaller panels staffed by members who also end up working with the agency have proven their worth.
+Since only agencies that meet all of the basic criteria (references, team spirit/key personnel, etc.) are invited to pitch, the quality of ideas should be weighted most heavily in the assessment.
+The fee or price should account for no more than 30% of the assessment (good quality often saves more money than haggling over an agency fee).
+In the interest of transparency, agencies that did not make the cut should be given the opportunity to find out why in a de-briefing.

-A serious pitch costs an agency between 30,000 and 100,000 Euros (if several employees work several weeks, often hundreds of hours come together, with larger pitches even more than a thousand).
-In addition, there are external costs for layout spots, illustrations, stock photos, etc.).
-Therefore, it is a sign of appreciation that those agencies that have held a complete presentation but do not get a chance receive a distance fee.
-The amount depends on the size of the budget to be allocated and the effort required for the presentation.
-As a guideline, between 2% (for larger budgets) and 3% (for smaller budgets) of the expected annual agency fee has proven to be the lower limit.
-If the expected annual agency fee is less than 100,000 euros, the effort and costs of a large pitch are out of all proportion to the order volume.
-Then consider reducing the scope of services accordingly or starting a test project with the best-ranked agency from the screening dates.
-All rights to the ideas and works presented remain the property of the agencies even after payment of a distance fee.
+A serious pitch costs an agency between 30,000 and 100,000 euros (if several employees work for several weeks, this often adds up to hundreds of hours, or even over a thousand for larger pitches.
+In addition, there are third-party costs for layout ads, illustrations, stock images, etc.).
+Therefore, agencies that gave a full presentation but do not get to bid should receive some compensation as a token of appreciation.
+The amount depends on the size of the budget to be allocated and the effort involved in the presentation.
+A minimum of between 2% (for larger) and 3% (for smaller) of the expected annual agency fee is recommended.
+If the expected annual agency fee is less than 100,000 euros, the effort and costs of a large pitch are out of proportion to the order volume.
+Then consider reducing the scope of services accordingly or starting a test project with the best-ranked agency from the screening appointments.
+All rights to the ideas presented and works remain the property of the agencies even with payment of compensation.

-If not all important basic conditions (secrecy, dates, distance fees, evaluation etc.) are recorded in the briefing, then they agree these again in writing in a short pitch agreement.
+Where not all important general conditions (confidentiality, deadlines, compensation, assessment, etc.) are set out in the briefing, agree on them again in writing in a short pitch agreement.